Skip to main content

 TaskCommand

-Check compilescargo check
+Check compilescargo dev-check

-Buildcargo build
+Buildcargo dev-build

-Run locallycargo run -- <command>
+Run locallycargo run --manifest-path bitloops/Cargo.toml --no-default-features -- <command>

 Format codecargo fmt